 See a breakdown of fees and charges below.

-When a property or parcel of land is bought, leased, mortgaged or a valuation carried out, a request for a search is sent to the council in whose area the property lies.
+When a property or parcel of land is bought, leased, mortgaged or a valuation carried out, a request for a search is sent to the relevant local authority.

 The Law Society, which regulates solicitors, encourages the use of official searches and considers that alternative personal searches of the statutory register, which disclose only limited information, should only be undertaken with the approval of the client when time does not permit official searches.
 You are advised to confirm with your solicitor that an official search has been undertaken and to inspect the Certificate of Official Search.